-Opportunities Threats Clean propulsion technologiesFlexibility on specification Introduction of a new mode - in between current guided bus and CAM proposals Phasing solution, e.g. March-Wisbech standalone, extend to town centre/Garden Town Works at March Station could be greater if truly integrated with rail Flexibility on routing within Wisbech away from any segregated solutions Onward connections to north, e.g. Holbeach or Value for money offered by segregated alignment to Garden Town, or difficulties in accessing using existing highway Onward connections to north, e.g. Holdeach of King's Lynn Truly Transit Orientated Development (TOD) in garden Town with station/stop at heart Physical and environmental constraints with preferred on-street and/or segregated alignment to Garden Town
+Opportunities Threats Clean propulsion technologiesFlexibility on specification Introduction of a new mode - in between current guided bus and CAM proposals Phasing solution, e.g. March-Wisbech standalone, extend to town centre/Garden Town Works at March Station could be greater if truly integrated with rail Flexibility on routing within Wisbech away from any segregated solutions Onward compositions to parth a g.
+Helbaceh er Value for money offered by segregated alignment to Garden Town, or difficulties in accessing using existing highway Onward connections to north, e.g. Holbeach or King's Lynn Truly Transit Orientated Development (TOD) in garden Town with station/stop at heart Physical and environmental constraints with preferred on-street and/or segregated alignment to Garden Town